espenhgn/ViSAPy/README.md

 The tool is accompanied by the scientific publication:

-Espen Hagen, Torbjørn V. Ness, Amir Khosrowshahi, Christina Sørensen, Marianne Fyhn, Torkel Hafting, Felix Franke and Gaute T. Einevoll.
+Espen Hagen, Torbj√∏rn V. Ness, Amir Khosrowshahi, Christina S√∏rensen, Marianne Fyhn, Torkel Hafting, Felix Franke and Gaute T. Einevoll.
 "ViSAPy: A Python tool for biophysics-based generation of virtual spiking activity for evaluation of spike-sorting algorithms", Journal of